Ponyboy47/GitHub/README.md

 # GitHub

-A Swift library for interacting with the GitHub v4 GraphQL APIs
+A Swift library for interacting with the GitHub v3 REST APIs

 # Authorizing GitHub